sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/04-campaign-examples.md

 The available _reviewer strategies_ are:

 - Role manager if any; default reviewer otherwise
-- Role manager if any; if njone, application manager; default reviewer otherwise
+- Role manager if any; if none, application manager; default reviewer otherwise
 - Application manager if any; default reviewer otherwise
 - Default reviewer